toralf/tor-relays/README.md

 The Tor bridges are deployed via an _Ansible_ role with a recent Debian OS.
-The scripts under [bin](./bin) works only for the Hetzner cloud, _unbound_ is expected as the local DNS resolver and configured in this way:
+The scripts under [bin](./bin) works only for the Hetzner cloud, same applies to the Ansible task [network](./playbooks/roles/setup/tasks/network.yaml).
+As a local DNS resolver _unbound_ is expected.
+It needs to be configured in this way:

 ```config
 include: "/etc/unbound/hetzner-private.conf"